ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 A classical example is a drawing program, where we have different geometrical shapes like rectangle, circle and many more.
-All the geometrical [objects]{.obj} are stored is some form of a list, and when we want to draw all of them on the screen, then we have to call only an unspecific draw() method, and the compiler ensures that for each shape the matching draw method is called.
+All the geometrical [objects] are stored is some form of a list, and when we want to draw all of them on the screen, then we have to call only an unspecific draw() method, and the compiler ensures that for each shape the matching draw method is called.
 In Nim, that may look like